Oracle On-Premises vs Cloud:

 Why is the decision so complex?

 - Employee Adoption – What is the average profile of your end users?
 Are they old and experienced or young and dynamic?
-Your employee demographics will help determine what is best for your your business.
+Your employee demographics will help determine what is best for your business.

 - Scalability – How dynamic is your business and prone to frequent changes?
 How quickly will your business be able to respond to upcoming changes in terms of IT management?

-There are multiple ways to handle each of the above factors:
+There are multiple ways to handle each of the above factors

 - Permanent changes can be managed ASAP.
 Change assessment and management workshops may prove to be valuable tools.

 - Oracle has committed its application unlimited program and offers periodic upgrades for scalability.
-Oracle support is available and service requests can be raised to deal with specific issues.
+Oracle support is available, and service requests can be raised to deal with specific issues.

-The big question is – How?
+The Question is – How?